Mummy Mountain

 It took us about an hour to drive to the trailhead from our hotel at the edge of The Strip.
 We started up the Trail Canyon Trail and then turned left at the junction, taking the North Loop Trail a short distance before going offtrail up a scree slope.

 The scree slope topped out onto a ridge that we followed to the base of a cliff band.
 There was still plenty of snow here, and we cautiously kick-stepped across and up the steeper slopes.
-A break in the cliff band, called the “chute,” affords access to the summit.
+A break in the cliff band, called “the chute,” affords access to the summit.

 When we reached the top, the wind picked up.
 Nonetheless, we hiked to the north end of the summit plateau to look around.
 Our seven-hour trip included a 40-minute stay on the summit.

 The descent was fast.
-The snow had softened so much there was little likelihood of sliding down the steep slopes that concerned us on the ascent.
+The snow had softened so much that there was little likelihood of sliding down the steep slopes that concerned us on the ascent.
 In some places the snow allowed us to run down.

 We were certainly pleased to bag a peak in the Spring Mountains on our last full day in Las Vegas, nicely capping off our two-week vacation there.

-Looking NE from HWY US95, Mummy Mountain looks, well, like a mummy.
+Looking NE from HWY US95, Mummy Mountain looks, well, like a mummy

 Ponderosa pines line the trail

-Much of the trail is treed but there are a few breaks.
+Much of the trail is treed but there are a few breaks

-Still plenty of snow on the north slopes.
+Still plenty of snow on the north slopes

 Charleston Peak but we'll soon exit it and make our way offtrail to Mummy Mountain.